teespring-labs/active_record_replica/.github/ISSUE_TEMPLATE.md

 Provide at least:
 * Ruby Version.
-* Active Record Slave Version.
+* Active Record Replica Version.
 * Application/framework names and versions (e.g. Rails, Sinatra, Puma, etc.).
 * Full Stack Trace, if an exception is being raised.

 ### Expected Behavior

-* Describe your expectation of how Active Record Slave should behave.
+* Describe your expectation of how Active Record Replica should behave.
 * Ideally, provide a standalone Ruby script or a link to an example repository that helps reproduce the issue.

 ### Actual Behavior